Is it possible to be positive on your fertility journey? Yes, you can!

 This is your time to care for yourself.
 Honor it.

 At ﬁrst, it may feel difﬁcult to ﬁnd gratitude amongst the pain of infertility.
-But I promise you: being thankful, every day, is one of the most powerful ways to stay positive on this journey.
+But I promise you: being thankful, every day, is one of the most powerful ways to stay positive and be happy on your fertility journey.

 Start each morning, before even getting out of bed, with a silent acknowledgment of things around you to be grateful for.
 Maybe it’s your morning coffee, the birds chirping, or your partner asleep next to you.